Understanding LAN and WAN: The Backbone of Networking

 - Printers, gaming consoles, IoT devices (e.g., smart thermostats)

-Note: A LAN can function independently—even without internet access—for local tasks like printing or file transfers.
+Note: A LAN can function independently—even without internet access—for tasks like printing or file transfers.

-Your ISP-provided router (often called a "box") is the gateway between your LAN and the outside world.
+A router acts as the gateway between your LAN and external networks (WAN).
 It typically includes:

-- Routing: Directs traffic between devices in the LAN and external networks (WAN).
+- Routing: Directs traffic between devices in the LAN and the WAN.

 - Switch functionality: Allows wired connections (e.g., Ethernet ports).

 A router is not just a modem.
-While some devices combine both functions, a router’s primary job is to manage traffic between networks.
+While some devices combine both functions, a router’s primary role is managing traffic between networks.

 What Is a WAN?

-A WAN connects multiple LANs over long distances, often using:
+A WAN connects multiple LANs over long distances using:

 - Fiber optic cables